 Kandea comes to the Board with a strong background in social enterprise management in the solar and workforce development industries.
 Kandea has over eight years of nonprofit and program management experience and has a passion for sustainable community development.
 She received her MBA from the Johnson School of Management at Cornell University, her BA in African American Studies from UCLA, and has received professional and academic awards for outstanding service and achievement.
 Kandea strongly believes in the League’s mission to create a more just, equitable society by actively promoting and building democratic participation. email@example.com

 Jinky Gardner joined LWVBAE in 2002 and quickly became very active.
 She co-led a local study on civics education in our public schools, and shepherded the study through consensus meetings to a good policy statement we can act on.
 She also served in various capacities on the Board including a two year stint as President.
-After a few years of having to put the League on the back burner.
-With the help of our new member and consultant, Adena Ishii, we are ready to grow our membership and make it more diversified and younger. firstname.lastname@example.org
+After a few years of having to put the League on the back burner, she is back on the Board as Director of Action, and working to grow our membership and make it more diversified and younger. firstname.lastname@example.org

 Linda Carothers has worked with and for the League for over 15 years.
 She graduated from the School of Fine Arts at what is now Carnegie Mellon University.
 Worked in New York City in the Book industry designing books and jackets.
 Studied television and animation while living in London.
 Did further studies of animation and graphics at DeAnza College in Cupertino and the College of Arts and Crafts in Oakland.
 Studied Web Design with the Contra Costa County Regional Occupational Program. email@example.com